Coffee industry of Timor-Leste

-The coffee industry of Timor Leste (East Timor) is the largest non-oil export.
+Coffee is the largest non-oil export of Timor-Leste (East Timor).
 Since the introduction of coffee by the Portuguese in the 1800s, the industry contributes a sizeable portion of the country's employment and investment and is a major source of income for rural communities.
 The industry is vulnerable to global coffee price fluctuation, deficient infrastructure, and lack of capital.

 Background

-Considered one of its primary industries, the coffee industry of Timor Leste (East Timor) is its chief export commodity.
-From the early sixteenth century to the eighteenth century, many different groups have competed for political control of Timor Leste, including indigenous groups, the Dutch and the Portuguese.
+Considered one of the primary industries of Timor-Leste (East Timor), coffee is its chief export commodity.
+From the early sixteenth century to the eighteenth century, many different groups have competed for political control of East Timor, including indigenous groups, the Dutch and the Portuguese.
 1749 saw the division of Western Timor and Eastern Timor, where the Dutch occupied the West and the Portuguese occupied the East until the cessation of the colonial era.
-Accounting for $26.4M of Timor Leste's total exports in 2017, or 24% of its $108M total exports, the Portuguese's introduction of coffee production and cultivation to Timor Leste in the early nineteenth century has progressed the nation's growth and development.
+Accounting for $26.4M of Timor-Leste's total exports in 2017, or 24% of its $108M total exports, the Portuguese's introduction of coffee production and cultivation to Timor-Leste in the early nineteenth century has progressed the nation's growth and development.

-Coffee producers in Timor Leste
+Coffee producers in Timor-Leste

-To most who reside in Timor Leste, coffee production remains a source of supplementary income, with estimates from 2003 noting that around 200,000 people rely on coffee production and cultivation as their primary source of income.
-Timor Leste's coffee production is done in a multitude of different areas, including the districts of Manufahi, Ainaro, and Liquica, who all produce a large amount, along with the districts of Aileu and Bobonaro.
-However, production of Timor Leste's coffee is particularly concentrated in the district of Ermera, where, according to World Bank, almost ½ of the nation's coffee is produced.
+To most who reside in Timor-Leste, coffee production remains a source of supplementary income, with estimates from 2003 noting that around 200,000 people rely on coffee production and cultivation as their primary source of income.
+Timor-Leste's coffee production is done in a multitude of different areas, including the districts of Manufahi, Ainaro, and Liquica, who all produce a large amount, along with the districts of Aileu and Bobonaro.
+However, production of Timor-Leste's coffee is particularly concentrated in the district of Ermera, where, according to World Bank, almost ½ of the nation's coffee is produced.

-The coffee industry of Timor Leste is that “coffee production in East Timor is based on relatively unmanaged plantations, with bean- gathering and processing by villagers, and scant attention paid to cleaning/weeding, pruning, pest and disease management or planting of new trees,” according to the Timor Leste Ministry of Agriculture and Fisheries.
+The coffee industry of Timor-Leste is such that “coffee production in East Timor is based on relatively unmanaged plantations, with bean- gathering and processing by villagers, and scant attention paid to cleaning/weeding, pruning, pest and disease management or planting of new trees,” according to the Timor-Leste Ministry of Agriculture and Fisheries.